senna1128/mlakolar.github.io/content/authors/ran-dai/_index.md

 - PhD Students
 ---

-Ran Dai is a fourth-year Ph.D. candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
+Ran Dai is a fourth-year PhD candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
 Ran's research interest is in high dimensional inference, nonparametric modeling, and shape-constrained regressions, multiple testing, and causal inference.
 In particular, Ran is interested in developing computationally efficient algorithms for these problems with statistical convergence guarantee and valid inference; and applying these methods towards real datasets in the areas of drug development, HIV mutation study and cancer study.